DRI-network/RICO/resources/en/Complete Walkthrough.md

 The RICO Standard ICO includes the following benefits:

-**A Initial Deposit**: This is an initial deposit by the owner for a separate allocation of the ICO tokens.
+**Initial Deposit**: This is an initial deposit by the owner for a separate allocation of the ICO tokens.
 With RICO even the owners invest some ether for their share of the tokens.

 **Supporting the market makers**: RICO has a system to automatically send the owner's initial investment as fee to the market makers after the ICO concludes.